2.6.4 Community integration program

 Potential CIP claim identified |

-This should be indicated on the initial assessment form.
-Upon identification of a worker who may be eligible for the CIP, review the claim with a suitably qualified person (injury management) and contact the WorkSafe CIP Program Lead to discuss further.
-The CIP Program Lead will determine if additional information is required or if the Agent can proceed with completing the ‘Community Integration Program Claim Review Summary Form’.
+The abovementioned injury/s should be indicated on the initial CIP form.
+Upon identification of a worker who may be eligible for the CIP, a review of the claim should be undertaken with a suitably qualified person (i.e. Injury Management Advisor) and the appropriate ‘Community Integration Program Claim Review Summary Form’ completed and sent through to WorkSafe's nominated representatives.
 If requested, the forms must be completed within five days of the request.
 See: Community Integration Program Review Summary Form: Acquired Brain Injury | Community Integration Program Review Summary Form: Spinal Discuss the worker’s medical status and prognosis with the treating team, hospital and family.
 However, at this stage, the Agent should only discuss the potential transfer of the claim to the CIP with WorkSafe. |

 WorkSafe reviews eligibility |

 WorkSafe must authorise the eligibility of a worker for the CIP (and transfer to the TAC).
 WorkSafe will review the Agent’s recommendation and documentation.
 WorkSafe may request additional information before making a decision.
-If authorised WorkSafe will notify the Agent and the TAC to begin procedures for transfer.
+If authorised, WorkSafe will notify the Agent and the TAC to facilitate the transfer.
 If WorkSafe determines the worker does not meet the CIP criteria, the Agent continues to manage all aspects of the claim. |

 Agent transfers claim |

-The Agent will continue the management and administration of weekly compensation payments, Common Law and Impairment Benefits. |
+The Agent will continue the management and administration of weekly compensation payments, Common Law and Impairment Benefits and Return to Work. |

 TAC starts claims management |